desk-framework/desk/docs/content/en/docs/getting-started/introduction.md

 - Immersive full-screen apps, as Single-Page Applications (SPAs) e.g. productivity apps, business apps, dashboards, e-learning, and customer portals.
 These applications usually require login and rely on client-side application logic for a responsive user experience (UX).
 - Mobile apps, and mobile-first web applications.
 - Complex forms, calculators, and other website components, e.g. support ticket or insurance claim forms, mortgage calculators, and chat widgets.
-- Prototypes and MVPs: quickly test ideas with a focus on user interaction.
-Desk provides good UI defaults with a minimal amount of setup.
+- Prototypes and MVPs.
+You can use Desk to quickly test ideas with a focus on user interaction.
+The framework provides good UI defaults with a minimal amount of setup.
 Static content can be moved to the server later, if needed.

 ## Architecture {#architecture}